andizq/sf3dmodels/README.rst

 Installation
 ============
-LIME must be configured separately once the ``sf3dmodels`` package has been installed.
+LIME must be configured separately once the ``sf3dmodels`` package has been installed with success.

-The installation procedure of this LIME is identical to its standard installation (have a look at the `installation <https://github.com/andizq/lime/tree/sf3dmodels>`_ notes section).
+The installation procedure of this LIME is identical to its standard installation (have a look at the LIME `installation <https://github.com/andizq/lime/tree/sf3dmodels>`_ notes section).

-Please make sure you are configuring and setting everything within, and to, the LIME directory included in this repository.
+Please make sure you are configuring and setting everything in/to the LIME directory included in this repository.

 Running it
 ==========